rmnldwg/lymixture/README.md

 cd lymixture
 ```

-Then, preferrably inside a virtual environment, like [`venv`], install the package via
+Then, preferably inside a virtual environment, like [`venv`], install the package via

 ```
 pip install .